-Under the proposed legislation, organisations will not be able to prevent an individual from disclosing information to the police, regulated health and care professionals or lawyers.
+Under the proposed legislation, organisations cannot prevent individuals from disclosing information to the police, regulated health and care professionals, or lawyers.

-Individuals can expect to be more informed on their rights and the limitations of disclosure, which will need to be set out in a written statement of particulars.
+Individuals can expect to be more informed on their rights and the limitations of disclosure, which must be set out in a written statement of particulars.

 Improved legal advice

 At present, legal advice has to be sought when an individual signs a settlement agreement but this will be extended so that individuals benefit from advice on the limitations of any confidentiality clauses.